geoffrosen/geoffrosen_com_wowchemy/content/publication/antimicrobial-selection-national-gold/index.md

 ---

 Here, we looked at optimal antimicrobial prophylaxis selection for transurethral procedures throughout the United States using a survey of antibiograms by state.

+This was the cover article for Jan 2022 UROLOGY.